2016 24 Hours of Daytona: Post-race

 The ESM team appeared in Victory Lane to celebrate their victory in front of the crowd.
 Derani commented on the final 2 hours, "I was trying to not make any mistakes and keep the gap.
 To increase the gap up to the end was amazing.
 I need to thank my team for the amazing car they gave me."
 Sharp said the win made up for a poor 2015 season, "It is so good to see this come together so well with our merged team with Onroak."
 Van Overbeek said of ESM's success, "I was reflecting on this win here.
 Ed and I were responsible for two of the three P2 wins and it makes me happy.
 Running the P2 made me feel a bit like a red-haired step child, so to win here with a P2 makes me feel quite proud of all of our efforts."
+Honda Performance Development's Allen Miller said the manufacturer was "ecstatic" to win, its first in its third attempt, and compared the effort it took to win to its IndyCar program.
 Jordan Taylor believed his team were satisfied to finish second and his brother Ricky Taylor felt the race was an example of "one of the more treacherous 24-hour races in the night" due to slower PC class cars impeding him.

 Doug Fehan said the battle of the two Corvette cars for the win in GTLM in the final hour was "one of those moments in my own personal career that will always stand out as being really what this sport embodies and what Corvette Racing embodies.
 It was a wonderful moment in time."
 Gavin recalled before the 2017 race he had celebrated shortly after achieving victory for the team and praised his teammate García's sportsmanship, "All I could think about was my boss, Doug Fehan and what he would say if we did touch.
 Then on the last lap I was thinking I had just enough on him, but then he towed up behind me.
 It was like the line was just going away from me.
 I couldn't get to the line fast enough.
 I've just seen a picture of it, actually, and it was pretty close."
 Lindsey's drive to the infield via the track received attention on social media.
 He said he learnt of this through a sponsor, and the public thought it was humorous.